 Here are a few tips to get started.
-Start snapping and when you feel like a total pro, submit your best photos to our 2019 Wildhood Photo Contest
+Start snapping and don’t forget to tag us in your photos #gorvingcanada #bringbackwildhood!

 Rule number one of all photography is always look for natural light.
 Lucky for you, camping typically comes with lots of this.
 However, you want to avoid harsh natural light: noontime sun creates heavy shadows on faces.
 Overcast days and golden hour glows make for the best photos, but shaded areas also work in a pinch.

 Finally, never use flash!
 Cell phone flash can ruin a great photo.

 So simple, but so effective!
 Our smartphone camera lenses get dirty quickly.
 Give it a wipe before snapping some photos and you’ll be amazed at the difference in clarity.
 Some camera apps can sense a smudged lens and prompt you as well.